bc-compsci-club/club-connect/README.md

 - Mailchimp (via Node.js Library)
 - SendGrid (via Node.js Library)

+## Want to Contribute?
+We are a community-driven club that welcomes any useful contributions made by students at Brooklyn College.

+Please read our [contributing section](/CONTRIBUTING.md) before making any Pull Requests.

 ## License

 Club Connect is licensed under the [GPL-3.0](LICENSE) License.